Write your First mesibo Enabled ApplicationEstimated reading time: 4 minutes

 You are not required to go through Real-time APIs for now.

 Let’s say you are creating a new app BingoMessage for Android, iOS, and web.
-You first need to create a
+Login to Mesibo console and create a new application BingoMessage.

 App token.
 The App Token looks like the following: